The Omen (franchise)

-The Omen is a horror film franchise beginning in 1976.
-The series centers on Damien Thorn, a child born of Satan and given to Robert and Katherine Thorn, before being passed along the Thorn families as a child.
-It is revealed among the families that Damien is in fact meant to be the Antichrist, and as an adult is attempting to gain control of the Thorn business and reach for the presidency.
+The Omen is a media franchise, centering on a series of supernatural horror films, which began in 1976.
+The series centers on Damien Thorn, a child born of Satan and given to Robert and Katherine Thorn as a baby.
+It is revealed among families that Damien is in fact meant to be the Antichrist, and as an adult is attempting to gain control of the Thorn business and reach for the presidency.

 Films

 The Omen is the original film in the series, directed by Richard Donner and written by David Seltzer.
 The story introduces Robert Thorn, the American Ambassador in Italy who adopts the newborn Damien to replace the newborn that he has been told was stillborn.
 When Damien reaches the age of five as Robert is transferred to Britain, strange events unfold, beginning with the boy's nanny committing suicide during his birthday party.
 Soon afterward Robert encounters Father Brennan, a Catholic priest who was present at Damien's birth, who attempts to warn him that the child would eventually kill him and his wife; Brennan soon dies, impaled by a falling church spire.
 Only after Robert's wife Katherine ends up hospitalized with a miscarriage does he come to believe Brennan; Robert and a photographer named Jennings then travel to Rome, where they learn that Damien is the Antichrist, and that the death of Robert's child was arranged so the Antichrist child could be raised by a politician.
 In the meantime, Katherine Thorn is murdered by Mrs. Baylock, Damien's second nanny, who in reality is a member of the Satanists who arranged Damien's upbringing, and will kill in order to suppress any threat to him.
 Arriving in Megiddo to find Bugenhagen, an exorcist and archaeologist, Robert is presented with the only means to kill Damien: the Seven Daggers of Megiddo.
 Though he initially refuses, it takes both the death of Jennings and discovering the Mark of the Beast on Damien's head to convince Robert to go through with it.
-But despite killing Mrs. Baylock after a struggle, Robert is killed by the authorities before he can kill Damien.
-Damien is then left in the care of his uncle, Richard Thorn.
+Despite killing Mrs. Baylock after a struggle, Robert is killed by the authorities before he can kill Damien.
+The final scene is the Ambassador Thorn's funeral, where the President of the USA holds little Damien's hand, who turns back and smiles joyfully with sad eyes.